MetaGraph: A Large-Scale Meta-Analysis of GenAI in Financial NLP (2022-2025): Methodology

-\paragraph{Relevance Scoring.} We define a paper \textit{relevance score} based on three factors: i) \textbf{institutional centrality}, i.e., PageRank of affiliated institutions in the co-authorship graph; ii) \textbf{productivity}, i.e., number of papers published by the institution; iii) \textbf{citation normalization}, i.e., paper citations normalized by year-average citations.
-We have used these scores to capture emerging trends, by paying more attention to most relevant papers.
+To highlight emerging trends, we define a paper-level \textit{relevance score} used to prioritize analyses toward more influential work.
+The score combines three factors: (i) \textbf{institutional centrality}, computed as the PageRank of affiliated institutions in the co-authorship graph; (ii) \textbf{productivity}, measured as the number of papers published by the institution; and (iii) \textbf{citation normalization}, defined as paper citations normalized by the average citation count of the publication year.